germanf/bitshare_bitcoin_branch/src/INVESTING.md

 1) Half of all mining / transaction fees will be paid to those who hold BitShares
 2) BitShares may be 'mortgaged' to back the creation of any number of sub-currencies at the highest bid output included in a block.
-3) 'Mortgaged' BitShares will pay their dividends to owners of the sub-currencies.
+3) 'Mortgaged' BitShares will pay their dividends to owners of the sub-currency they were mortgaged to create.
 4) 'Mortgaged' BitShares may only be redeemed by their creator at the original exchange rate.
 5) The hashing algorithm will require 128 MB of Ram, accessed in psuedo-random order, and ultimately conclude with a double SHA256()
 6) Every transaction output will be annotated with a sub-currency unit.
-7) A new output Script command will be created that allows an output to be redeemed if it is part of a transaction that performs an exchange at a defined rate.
+7) A new output Script command will be created that allows an output to be redeemed if it is part of a transaction that performs an exchange at a defined rate to an output redeemable by a specified address.

+Variations on these changes may be made at my discretion for the purpose of ensuring the economic model will work as desired or for a functionally equavlent alternative design.

 Timeline
 --------------------